Why You Need Password Management

 For a $5/month fee you can use one of the most popular password management programs on the market today – 1Password.
 The strong password generation, username and password storage, secure sharing and digital wallet services are similar to other platforms like LastPass.
 What really sets 1Password apart is the “watchtower” services, which alerts you to website breaches that might affect your security.
 In addition, the interface is beautiful and intuitive with 1Password, an ease that’s well worth the premium fee.

 Syncing across devices can be a bit of a challenge and it’s frustrating that you can’t try out the service for free initially, but overall you’ll find that 1Password gives you everything you need to have an easy and secure password protocol.

 Two-factor authentication, coupled with an interface that even the most novice user can master within the first few minutes makes Dashlane a top password management tool.
 It’s got the smallest memory footprint of almost any password manager, one that seems to shrink with every update.
 That’s a major plus as this is something that you don’t want to see taking up a ton of your space.

 Another fantastic feature of Dashlane is that you can choose to either have your passwords stored in a cloud service for syncing across devices or have them stick closer to home in an encrypted vault.
 Either way, you get some fantastic features even with the free version.
 You can even set the software to automatically reset passwords when the site that they’ve been used on has been compromised.
 The free and paid versions offer similar functionality, but this service is so good that you might consider the $40 annual fee.

 How do you manage passwords?
+Do you use one of the above best password manager tools?
 Does your business have a policy or a service to manage passwords?
 Tell us about it!